-Unless otherwise indicated, all future references to rules in this opinion will be to the Rules of Professional Conduct of the State Bar of California.
+Unless otherwise indicated, all rule references are to the Rules of Professional Conduct of the State Bar of California.

 This opinion does not address whether Attorney may ethically do anything other than decline the representation should Witness Client refuse to consent to the representation of Prospective Client.
 Further, this opinion does not address Attorney's obligation should a conflict arise after representation has been accepted.
 In Cal West Nurseries, Inc. v.
-Superior Court (2005) 129 Cal.App.4th 1170 [29 Cal.Rptr.3d 170], the Court disqualified an entire law firm which had served party discovery on a current client, to which the firm was adverse in ongoing litigation, even though the firm withdrew as to that party and associated other counsel for that party.
+Superior Court (2005) 129 Cal.App.4th 1170 [29 Cal.Rptr.3d 170], the court disqualified an entire law firm which had served discovery on a current client, to which the firm was adverse in ongoing litigation, even though the firm withdrew as to that party and associated other counsel for that party.
 Similarly, UMG Recordings, Inc. v.
 MySpace (C.D.
 Cal.
-2007) 526 F.Supp.2d 1046 (applying California law), expressed reservations about the
+2007) 526 F.Supp.2d 1046 (applying California law), expressed reservations about the independence of a second firm associated in by a law firm to serve discovery on a party previously represented by